MagnusVortex/RandomMounts/README.md

 About the project:
 ============
-The intention is to be a very simple addon that will overide the default mount command "CallCompanion("MOUNT", x)" with a randomly generated mount.
+The intention is to be a simple addon that will overide the default mount command "CallCompanion("MOUNT", x)" with a randomly generated mount.

 Ridez will evaluate if flying mounts are authorized, if the player is swimming,